BatterieNguyen/English/Animal/Protection_of_Animal.md

   It is a widespread practice that livestock is raised and butchered for human consumption.
 Although it has been condemned as cruelty to animals, a counter-argument is that meat is the necessity for people's health and well-being.
 To the best of my knowledge, meat is a regular part of the diet and there is no alternative to animal food sources.

-  The first jsutification is that animal source foods provide a wide range of nutrients that are difficult to obtain in adequate quantities from plant source foods.
+  The first justification is that animal source foods provide a wide range of nutrients that are difficult to obtain in adequate quantities from plant source foods.
 Insufficient intake of those nutrients will produce negative outcomes, such as poor growth.
 A diet with a good combination of meat and vegetable is thought to have considerable value.
 Some might argue that consumption of meat can pose health risks and increase the risk of foodbborne illness.
 This statement is fallacious, considering the fact that people can kill bacteria and remove risk factors by cooking properly and using scientific methods in manufacture.

   Another point to note is that most of the meat avaiable in supermarkets for people's consumption is produced by industrial agriculture.
 In view of the intense use of technology and mass production techniques, the produced livestock, poultry, or fish cannot be taken as ordinary animals but only as manufactured goods.
 By making use of economies of scale to produce enough food at an affordable cost, industrial farming is essential to addressing food supply problems.